 History of Blazing Salads in Dublin

 Blazing Salads underwent a transformation from an organic bakery to a vegetarian and vegan deli on Drury Street in Dublin.
-Founders of the place got the idea of establishing a whole food restaurant from their parents.
+The founders of the place got the idea of establishing a whole food restaurant from their parents.
 In the late 70’s, the old folks who were interested in macrobiotic diet opened their own restaurant in Temple Bar Dublin.

 The year of 2000 brought a new aspiration to the owners of the restaurant.
 They decided to turns their Blazing Salads into a vegetarian take away – and a new business was born.

 The address and some aspects of the business had to be changed.
-One thing, however, has remained unaltered.
-Up to this day, Blazing Salads in Dublin uses organic ingredients and locally-grown vegetables to produce nutritious food that tastes divine.
+One thing, however, remained unaltered.
+Up to this day, Blazing Salads in Dublin uses organic ingredients and locally-grown vegetables to produce the nutritious food that tastes divine.

-Cooking Classes at Blazing Salads in Dublin
+Cooking Classes at Blazing Salads

 Although I considered myself a frequent guest of Blazing Salads during my trip to Dublin, one thing managed to skip my attention.
 You could learn how to cook some of the restaurant’s specialties at home.